kstr0k/t3st/README.md

 - [subshells and pipes](#subshells-and-pipes)
 - repeated tests
 - TAP directives (`TODO`)
+- adding to existing projects is a one-liner

 *Notes*
 - development takes place at [GitLab `t3st`](https://gitlab.com/kstr0k/t3st) but you can also report issues at the [GitHub `t3st` mirror](https://github.com/kstr0k/t3st).